Artistic Director — Choreographer — Performer — Art Educator

 The work Chitrangada (2010) an intricate interweaving of dance and storytelling, lead to a unique form of presentation and was said to be alluring and charming.
 Aarti (2012) and "La Maille" (2016), works intersecting choreography and installation with shadow puppetry and textiles, were experiences described as sensory meditations instilling calm and a « freedom from the overload ».
 The duets Arūpa and Mystique 2.0 (2019) were created with two co-choreographers.
 While the first explores memory and geometry the latter is a playful conversation celebrating friendship.

 As an educator, Sonia is committed to promoting the arts and increasing accessibility of dance in Canada.
 For the past decade she has provided artistic experimentation opportunities as a teacher at the Académie de danse de l’Outaouais and through the Odissi Dance School initiative.
 She facilitates workshops in schools and communities through the netwoks of MASC, ELAN and the Ministry of Education Culture in the School program.

 Contributing to the artistic community, Sonia has been a board member of the production center L’Avant-Première, co-founder of the housing cooperative Les Artistes du Ruisseau and co-founder of Yuva Mahotsav, Canada’s first festival dedicated to youth engaged in the practice of Indian dances.
 She collaborates at various levels through conferences or professional development activities with Sampradaya Dance, Menaka Thakkar Dance company, Nova Dance, Aroha Fine Arts, Kalasadhana and Sadhana school of Indian Arts.

-She has presented in theatres, festivals and art galleries in Canada and abroad in venues such as the Odissi International festival in India, Galeria Rosenblueth in Mexico, the Kalanidhi Fine Arts and Alliance Française in Toronto, Tangente, Nuit Blanche (Gesù) , Festival Accès Asie and Kabir Centre in Montreal, the Ottawa Dance Directive, Festival of India, ArohaFest in Ottawa.
+She has presented in theatres, festivals and art galleries in Canada and abroad in venues such as the Odissi International festival in India, Galeria Rosenblueth in Mexico, the Kalanidhi Fine Arts and Alliance Française in Toronto, Tangente, Nuit Blanche (Gesù) , Festival Accès Asie and Kabir Centre in Montreal, the National Arts Centre, the Ottawa Dance Directive, Festival of India, ArohaFest in Ottawa.